 Spokane's shoreline regulations (2010) apply to new development within 200 feet of the ordinary high-water mark of the Spokane River.
-Development within this area is generally subject to a Shoreline Substantial Development Permit, and design standards and guideline specific to Downtown, Campus, and Great Gorge Districts with procedures set SMC CHAPTER 17E.060 and summarized in the Appendix.
+Development within this area is generally subject to a Shoreline Substantial Development Permit, as well as design standards and guidelines specific to Downtown, Campus, and Great Gorge Districts with procedures set forth in SMC CHAPTER 17E.060 and summarized in the Appendix.